samply/bridgehead/README.md

 sudo ./bridgehead install <PROJECT>
 ```

-When prompted with "Please enter your site", you should enter the name you have given to your site (not its URL).
-E.g., in the example in the previous section, that would be "your-site-name".
+When prompted with "Please enter your site", you should enter the Repository Short Name (RSN) for GitLab that you were given in the previous section.

 When prompted with "Please enter the bridgehead's access token for your site configuration repository", you should enter the token for the GitLab repository that was given to you.